SichangHe/mdbook_ls/README.md

 Now, you would have two Vim commands:
 `MDBookLSOpenPreview` starts the preview and opens the browser;
-`MDBookLSStopPreview` stops updating or serving the preview.
+`MDBookLSStopPreview` stops updating the preview
+(Warp keeps serving on the port despite being cancelled).

 </details>